nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Nuxeo AI {{> anchor 'nuxeo-ai'}}

+#### Service for configuring and serve ML Custom Models  {{since '10.3'}}
+Current AI/Machine Learning services for labelling and classification behaves mostly on a very generic maner.
+They do not take in account specific business logic and data, but only broader and more abstract content.
+As an example, on a pictures with cars, they are very able to recognize cars, but for a carmaker, it would be more relevant to detect what would be the car model, and year of release.
+Even more valuable would be maybe to detect the correct car color in the brand's catalogue and detect any car extras.

+To enable business specific classification and recognition, models need to be build and trained with this information.
+This new service allows customers to build ML custom models that after defnied are trained and publish for usage.
+A ML custom model is defined with:
+- NXQL query - to provide the correct dataset of documents to use during training
+- Input fields - the metadata that the model should use to do classifications.
+Ie. the document image, a set of text fields.
+- Output field - this is the field that the model will try to predict.
+These could be a field linked to a vocabulary, a document reference or just a `string` metadata.

+After defined, the custom model has two other main stages:
+- Training - a ML model will be produced by training the repository model with the definition provided
+- Publishing - The result ML model can than be publish to be available as service that does Machine Learning classification on the context of a very sepcific business.

+Both these stages are performed on Nuxeo AI Cloud Services, but Nuxeo Server provides the means to export the relevant repository content in a way that Nuxeo AI Services can use.
+Nuxeo Server also allows the means to configure and use published ML models, query and getting predictions to use in UI suggestions.

+[NXP-25477](https://jira.nuxeo.com/browse/NXP-25477) Adds operation to use all enabled Custom Models.
+[NXP-25476](https://jira.nuxeo.com/browse/NXP-25476) Adds a service to register Custom Models to be served.
+[NXP-26001](https://jira.nuxeo.com/browse/NXP-26001) Adds new schema for suggestions metadata.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-5474](https://jira.nuxeo.com/browse/NXP-5474).

 #### Documents export for training {{since '10.3'}}
 In order to train a ML Custom Model with proper business data, there is the need to gather and process all the repository documents on the scope of the ML Custom Model.
 This provides a documents dataset export to AI cloud in TFRecord format.